Transgender rights in the United Kingdom: Transphobia and "TERF Island" debate

-In November 2021, the physician and LGBT+ rights activist Adrian Harrop was forced to attend a tribunal held by the Department of Health's Medical Practitioners Tribunal Service to determine his fitness to continue practising medicine, after he made several tweets in support of trans rights.
-Vice News reported that "One of the tweets deemed 'highly offensive' by the tribunal involved Harrop calling a woman who vocally opposes trans rights 'a venomous transphobic bigot', whose aim was to 'demonise trans people' while 'excluding them from public life'."
-The MPTS ultimately handed down a one-month suspension for Harrop's tweets, stating in its ruling that "Harrop's actions in posting inappropriate tweets over a sustained period of time, in contradiction to the advice he was given, breached fundamental tenets of the profession.
+In November 2021, the physician and LGBTQ rights activist Adrian Harrop was forced to attend a tribunal held by the Department of Health's Medical Practitioners Tribunal Service to determine his fitness to continue practising medicine, after he made several tweets in support of trans rights.
+Vice News reported: "One of the tweets deemed 'highly offensive' by the tribunal involved Harrop calling a woman who vocally opposes trans rights 'a venomous transphobic bigot', whose aim was to 'demonise trans people' while 'excluding them from public life'."
+The MPTS ultimately handed down a one-month suspension for Harrop's tweets, stating in its ruling: "Harrop's actions in posting inappropriate tweets over a sustained period of time, in contradiction to the advice he was given, breached fundamental tenets of the profession.
 His actions brought the profession into disrepute, undermining public confidence in the profession and the standards of conduct expected from members of the profession."

-In June 2022, it was announced that Stephanie Davies-Arai, founder of the group Transgender Trend, which advocates against access to gender affirming healthcare for transgender youth, would receive the British Empire Medal from Queen Elizabeth II.
+In June 2022, it was announced that Stephanie Davies-Arai, founder of the group anti-transgender advocacy group Transgender Trend, would receive the British Empire Medal from Queen Elizabeth II.

-A June 2022 YouGov poll found "an overall gradual erosion in support towards transgender rights".
-In 2018, 43% of Brits surveyed agreed that trans women are women, compared to 38% in 2022.
-61% of Brits surveyed stated they were against trans women in women's sports, compared to 48% in 2018.
-Likewise, the number of people believing there is no risk to allowing trans women to use women's facilities fell from 43% to 32%.
-The number of people who believed a doctor's permission should not be required to change their gender on government documents fell from 65% to 60%.
-Sasha Misra, Associate Director of Communications for Stonewall, stated in response that "a dip in public support on some trans issues is only to be expected, given the excessive and incendiary level of coverage we have seen in the media over the last few years".
-The poll also found only 38% of Brits surveyed were in favor of the NHS providing gender affirming care.